-- (a) An employee shall be granted a maximum of five (5) regularly scheduled consecutive work days leave without loss of salary or wages in the case of death of a spouse, child or ward, parent, guardian, brother, sister, mother-in-law, father-in-law, grandchild or grandparents.
-Reasonable additional paid leave up to four (4) days for travel shall be allowed when necessary. - (b) An employee shall be granted one (1) day paid leave for family not covered in Article 24.03 (a) upon written application to the City. - (c) One-half $(\frac{1}{2})$ day leave shall be granted without loss of salary or wages to attend a funeral as a pallbearer or mourner. - (d) A casual that is working and requires time off for bereavement is eligible for lost wages up to five (5) days or the amount of time scheduled within a week of the death, whichever is the lesser.
+- (a) An employee shall be granted a maximum of five (5) regularly scheduled consecutive work days leave without loss of salary or wages in the case of death of a spouse, child or ward, parent, guardian, brother, sister, brother-in-law, sister-in-law, mother-in-law, father-in-law, grandchild or grandparents.
+Reasonable additional paid leave up to four (4) days for travel shall be allowed when necessary. - (b) An employee shall be granted one (1) day paid leave for family not covered in Article 24.03 (a) upon written application to the City. - (c) One-half (1/2) day leave shall be granted without loss of salary or wages to attend a funeral as a pallbearer or mourner. - (d) A casual that is working and requires time off for bereavement is eligible for lost wages up to five (5) days or the amount of time scheduled within a week of the death, whichever is the lesser.